pensando/dsc-tools/README.md

 6. In Host Managed Mode, you can add host_mgmt_oper_metrics.py script to your cronjob to run every 5 mins to update your dashboards.
 7. In Network Managed mode, please add the network_mgmt_oper_metrics.py script to your cronjob to run every 5 mins to update your dashboards.

+# Support Policy
+The code and templates in the repo are released under an as-is, best effort, support policy.
+These scripts should be seen as community supported and Pensando will contribute our expertise as and when possible.
+We do not provide technical support or help in using or troubleshooting the components of the project through our normal support options.
+Unless explicitly tagged, all projects or work posted in our GitHub repository (at https://github.com/Pensando) or sites other than our official Downloads page on https://support.pensando.io are provided under the best effort policy.

 # Demo

 [![Penapps demo](demo/pensando-apps.gif)](demo/penapps-recording.mov)